Governance

 Across the Company, the purpose of stakeholder engagement is to establish and continuously nurture positive, collaborative, and transparent relationships.
 This approach fosters meaningful communication that cultivates mutually beneficial outcomes for Alamos and our stakeholders.

-The purpose of stakeholder engagement is to establish and continuously nurture positive, collaborative,
+The purpose of stakeholder engagement is to establish and continuously nurture positive, collaborative, and transparent relationships.

 Involvement with Regional and Industry Associations provides an excellent channel for our organization to engage with our stakeholders.